jumpyvi/elementary-atomic-os/README.md

 ### Install / run on baremetal

-Before running the resize (step 3) above, copy the main .raw file to a USB stick with 40+ gb with below command or Fedora Media Writer.
+Before running the resize (step 3) above, copy the main .raw file to a 40+ GB USB stick with one of the options below.
 It will then expand and be bootable.

-`sudo dd if=mkosi.output/Elementary---.raw of=/dev/sdX bs=4M status=progress`
+`sudo dd if=mkosi.output/Elementary_{X}_x86-64.raw of=/dev/sd{X} bs=4M status=progress`

+or

+`sudo mkosi burn /dev/sdX`

+or

+Fedora Media Writer, etc.